Baylor Bears men's basketball: Post-World War II success

 Baylor men's teams won five conference championships in the former Southwest Conference (1932, 1946, 1948, 1949*, 1950*; * denotes shared title).
 The Bears reached the NCAA Tournament for the first time in 1946, and reached the Final Four in 1948 and 1950.
 Bill Henderson's 1948 team advanced to play the Kentucky Wildcats for the NCAA championship, but fell 58–42 to Adolph Rupp's first national championship team.
 The team again advanced to the NCAA Final Four in 1950 under Henderson losing to the Bradley Braves 68–66.

-Bill Menefee (1962–1973) would lead the Bears to a national ranking in 1969 but failed to make the postseason that year.
-Menefee was the only coach over the next 50 years to have a career record of over .500, and would later serve as Baylor's athletic director in the 1980s.
+Henderson would have only two more winning seasons in the decade after making the Final Four.
+The subpar records of Henderson's latter tenure would become the norm for Baylor in the second half of the 20th century.
+Bill Menefee (1961–1973) was the only coach over the next 50 years to have a career record of over .500.
+He would lead the Bears to a national ranking in 1969 but failed to make the postseason that year.
+Menefee would later serve as Baylor's athletic director in the 1980s.
 Gene Iba's 1988 NCAA Tournament team would be the first NCAA Tournament appearance for the program in 38 years.